jEnbuska/react-proxy-state/README.md

 ### Get State
 `getState` returns the current context state

-***Though context state can be manually be subscribed from context, Components should not access it directly***
+***Though context state can be manually be subscribed from context, Components should not access it directly.
+Read more about how to access context state from the [next section about mapContextToProps](#map-context-state-to-props)***

 ## Map Context State To Props